axisgroup/design-process/2-Define/Methods/user-stories.md

 User stories are brief statements regarding the requirements of the system from an end-user perspective.
 It is often used in agile software development.

 #### Why do you use it?
-User stories are concise, easy to understand and are a great way to captures requirements.
+User stories are concise, easy to understand and are a great way to capture requirements.
 They can break down a project into smaller milestones that the team can work towards achieving.

 #### When to use it?
 This method is used early on in the process after the understand phase.